SamsungLabs/gps-augment/README.md

 ## Our modifications to RandAugment
 We have modified the original RandAugment training procedure to achieve better performance.
-Most improtantly, the [original implementation](https://github.com/tensorflow/tpu/blob/master/models/official/efficientnet/autoaugment.py) of RandAugment does not keep the semantics of the magnitude parameter `M`.
+Most importantly, the [original implementation](https://github.com/tensorflow/tpu/blob/master/models/official/efficientnet/autoaugment.py) of RandAugment does not keep the semantics of the magnitude parameter `M`.
 The effective magnitude of some transformations decreases in `M` or has some other non-monotonic dependency on `M` (see e.g. a [related issue](https://github.com/tensorflow/tpu/issues/614)).
 We have modified the mapping from the magnitude parameter `M` to the actual transformations such that larger `M` would mean a larger augmentation intensity for all transformations, with `M=0` generally corresponding to no additional augmentations (with the exception of an occasional `AutoContrast` which does not have a magnitude).
 For bidirectional transformations like `Brightness` or `Sharpness` the direction of the augmentation (e.g. make the image darker or brighter) is chosen at random (one can override it by setting `randomize_sign=False` in [`utils/randaugment.py`](utils/randaugment.py)).